What Are The Best Sleeping Positions For Sporting Injuries?

 However, the sleeping position you opt for overnight can in fact relieve this, so it’s important to choose postures which won’t aggravate your injuries further.
 Here, we look at the best sleeping positions for the most common sporting injuries, including pain in the legs, arms and neck, plus sleeping with pillow between legs and more to help you get back in shape in no time!

 When it comes to pain in your legs, the ankles and knees are the most commonly affected areas for sporting injuries.
 With ankle ailments, such as a standard ankle sprain, the best sleeping position to relieve pain is to lie on your back and avoid placing any pressure on the ankle.
 Healthguidance.org recommends how to sleep with a sprained ankle is by elevating it slightly to drain fluids and prevent unnecessary swelling, so place a pillow or some blankets under the offending ankle while you sleep.
 Also apply some ice before going to bed to reduce inflammation.
 This elevated technique should be fine too if you’re wondering “can I sleep on my side with a sprained ankle?”.

-For hamstring injuries, which affect the back of the thigh, it’s best to sleep with the knee extended, not bent.
+The best sleeping position for hamstring pain, which affect the back of the thigh, is to sleep with the knee extended, not bent.
 As chiropractor Ron Rogers states ‘sleeping with the injured part in a position that elongates the healing muscle will minimize the tendency for scar tissue to rob the muscle of flexibility.’
 In general, it’s also helpful to rest the hamstring in an elevated position and apply an ice pack every now and then.
 Wearing an elastic compression bandage is also suggested to limit bleeding and swelling in the tissues.

 If your sporting injury comes in the form of shin splints, physical trainer Jim Frith recommends sleeping on your back, with legs stretched out and toes pointing towards you to keep calves lengthened.
 This position is also useful for those suffering from Plantar Fasciitis or painful heels.

 In terms of knee injuries, if you’ve torn your Anterior Cruciate Ligament, you may decide to have surgery depending on its severity.
 When sleeping, either before or after surgery, it’s helpful to raise your leg as much as possible and put pillows underneath your heel.
 Other knee pain, for example Runner’s Knee (Patellofemoral Pain Syndrome) which is pain due to the back of the kneecap rubbing on the thigh bone, sleep without bent knees to relieve pain.
 This is also recommended for sleeping with a sprained knee.
 Again, try placing a pillow under your knees while you sleep.
-If you opt for side sleeping instead of sleeping on your back, place a pillow between the knees for extra comfort when dealing with Patellofemoral Pain Syndrome.
+If you opt for side sleeping instead of sleeping on your back, try sleeping with pillow between legs for extra comfort when dealing with Patellofemoral Pain Syndrome.